 PROJECT BLUE BOOK – Season 1 Episode 1 – SPOILERS

 After an American fighter pilot engages a UFO in the skies over Fargo, North Dakota, the U.S. Air Force hires J. Allen Hynek, a professor of astrophysics at Ohio State University, to debunk UFO reports.
 (They tell him he is supposed to find out the truth, but it quickly becomes clear that his job is to discredit the reports, no matter the evidence.)
 It also becomes clear that there are other players involved.
 Someone attempts to force him off the road as he is driving home from his first UFO investigation, and the culprit flees into an abandoned amusement park.
 Hynek gets out of his car and follows the unknown fellow in there.
-(This seems rather a dangerous thing for a university professor to do, but maybe in 1948 people were less cautious about such things.)
+(This seems rather a dangerous thing for a university professor to do, but maybe in that era people were less cautious about such things.)
 Hynek finds what is apparently an interrogation or indoctrination room.
 He says nothing about this to the Air Force guy he is working with (Captain Michael Quinn, played by Michael Malarkey), whom he has quickly learned to distrust.

 Hynek and his family are under surveillance from the moment he takes the job.
 We see a dark sedan tailing him as he is driven to the airport (possibly the same car that will lure him into the abandoned amusement park).
 His wife Mimi (Laura Mennell) goes shopping and meets Susie Miller (Ksenia Solo), who seems friendly enough and offers her fashion advice.
 Later we see Susie surreptitiously taking photos of the Hyneks from outside their home.
 Mimi’s new friend could be working for some government agency (either foreign or domestic), or she might be a journalist.